michellao/temp-files-hoster/README.md

 cp .env.example .env
 ```

-You need to fill database username and password in `.env`.
-It'll create the postgres database with that credentials
+You need to enter the database username and password in the `.env`.
+This will create the PostgreSQL database using those credentials

 ```sh
 docker compose -f docker-compose-dev.yaml up -d